microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 ![](./imgs/dev.png)

 5. Click on the + that shows up when you hover over **CHANGES**
-   * This will **stage** all changes in your repo to be commited
+   * This will **stage** all changes in your repo to be committed
-   * You can also pick and choose which files you want to stage, for this workshop we want all of the intial files staged to be commited</br>
+   * You can also pick and choose which files you want to stage, for this workshop we want all of the initial files staged to be committed</br>

 ![](./imgs/stagefiles.png)

-6. Type a message for the intial commit in the **Message** box (ie. inital commit)
+6. Type a message for the initial commit in the **Message** box (ie. initial commit)
 7. Click the Check mark to perform the commit.
   >If you receive an error message **Make sure you configure your 'user.name' and 'user.email' in git.** Click Cancel on the error message </br>
   > 1. Open the Terminal in VS Code